Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Main results

 This leads us to defining a set $\hat\Sigma$ as a subset of $ \Sigma$ made of those $x$'s such that \be \theta^{m-2+\frac{\gamma}{2}} \exp\(-C\log^2 \(\theta \, \dist^2(x, \pa \Sigma) \) \) \le C \quad \text{and } \dist(x, \pa \Sigma) \ge d_0.\ee For any $\ep>0$, a distance $\ge \theta^{\ep-\hal}+d_0$ from $\pa \Sigma$ suffices to satisfy the first condition.
 But by definition \be d_0 \ge CN^{-\frac1\d} N^{\frac{1}{3\d}} \beta^{-\frac13} = C \theta^{-\frac13} ,\ee hence the desired condition is satisfied.
 Thus we may absorb $\theta^{\ep-\hal}$ into $d_0$ and simply define \be \hat{\Sigma}:=\{x\in \Sigma, \dist(x, \p \Sigma) \ge d_0\}.\ee With this choice, in view of \eqref{mubfm}, we have that for $\theta\ge \theta_0(m)$ \be \forall \sigma\le 2m+\gamma -4,\quad |\mut|_{C^{\sigma} \(\hat\Sigma\)} \le C .\ee

-In all the sequel we need to assume that our test function is \cor{supported in a cube of sidelength} $\ell$ with \be \rb N^{-\frac1\d} < \ell \le C\ee i.e. larger or equal to the minimal lengthscale for rigidity.
+In all the sequel we need to assume that our test function is \cor{supported in a cube of sidelength} $\ell$ (possibly depending on $N$) with \be \rb N^{-\frac1\d} < \ell \le C\ee i.e. larger or equal to the minimal lengthscale for rigidity.
 This natural condition, implies in view of the definition of $\theta$ and since $\rb\ge \beta^{-\hal}$, that \be C \ge \ell \ge \theta^{-\hal} \ee will always be verified.
 This in turn implies that $\theta $ is bounded below independently of $N$, up to changing $C$ we may say $\theta \ge \theta_0(m) $, hence in particular \eqref{bornemutcn} holds.
 Our results will require some regularity on $V$ and $\xi$, we have not tried to optimize the regularity assumptions.
 Most of our results will not really depend on $V$ but will be valid for general background densities $\mu$ (generalizing $\mut$) with perturbations taken in a region where $\mu$ is bounded below and where the properties \eqref{bornemutcn} hold.
+All the parameters in our results, in particular $\beta$, the lengthscale $\ell$ and the test function $\xi$ may depend on $N$, but all the constants in our statements will depend only on $\d$ and on $V$ (really via the bounds \eqref{bornemutcn} and a lower bound on the density $\mu$).